hiimlex/leux/docs/src/pages/Toast/toast.md

 The `OverlayProvider` is used to render components on top of the page.
 The `OverlayProvider` is used by the Modal component as well.
 Check this session <NavLink to="/components/overlay">Overlay Provider</NavLink>

+Also it's possible to use the `ToastProvider` directly.

 <br />

 #### ToastContext